Jayakesharwani/Part-A---Inventory-Search-API-UI-completed/README.md

 ### Frontend

 Open `index.html` using Live Server or browser.

+---

+## 📸 Screenshots